The documentation you are viewing is for an older version of this component.

 .

-List the available Linux distributions (aka: distros) by executing:
+List the available Linux distros by executing:

 wsl --list --online